Covid 19 coronavirus: Kiwi actress Lucy Lawless shares controversial meme

 • Covid19.govt.nz: The Government's official Covid-19 advisory website

-"I guess everybody has a lot of reasons to feel super pressured, but sometimes you're got to have a bit of light-heartedness," Lawless said.
+"I guess everybody has a lot of reasons to feel super pressured, but sometimes you've got to have a bit of light-heartedness," Lawless said.

 "To take a little bit of joy where you can and not feel bad about it because we all do feel guilty when we are enjoying times with our families - as if we shouldn't."